-WHO International Clinical Trials
+World Health Organization (WHO) International Clinical Trials

 For some health conditions, you can find out about clinical trials from the websites of charities.

-- Versus Arthritis: our current research
+- Versus Arthritis: Our current research

-- Cancer Research UK: find a clinical trial
+- Cancer Research UK: Find a clinical trial

-- Multiple Sclerosis Society: be in a study
+- Multiple Sclerosis Society: Be in a study

-- Target Ovarian Cancer: clinical trials
+- Target Ovarian Cancer: Clinical trials

-- Parkinson's UK: take part in research
+- Parkinson's UK: Take part in research

 Why join a clinical trial?